 - issue congratulatory messages or greetings to constituents; and

-Printing: Members are provided with printing and photocopying services for householders and ten percenters.
+- Printing: Members are provided with printing and photocopying services for householders and ten percenters.
 Members must approve the content of the printed material.
-Members may also charge certain printing-related expenses to their Member’s Office Budget.
-This category is sub-divided by the costs incurred for each of the following:
+Members may also charge certain printing-related expenses to their Member's Office Budget.
+This category is sub-divided as follows:

 - Householders are printed materials sent by Members to inform their constituents about parliamentary activities and issues.
 Members are allowed to print and mail up to four householders per calendar year per household in the Member's constituency, which on average represents 45,000 households per householder.

-- Ten percenters are printed or photocopied materials reproduced in quantities not exceeding 10% of the total number of households in a Member’s constituency.
+- Ten percenters are printed or photocopied materials reproduced in quantities not exceeding 10% of the total number of households in a Member's constituency, which on average represents 4,500 copies per ten percenter.
 Members may print and mail an unlimited number of ten percenters per year.
-However, each ten percenter must have a 50% difference in textual content from other ten percenters produced that year and can only be distributed within the Member’s own constituency, which on average represents 4,500 copies per ten percenter.
+However, each ten percenter must have a 50% difference in textual content from other ten percenters produced that year and can only be distributed within the Member's own constituency.

-- Other printing-related expenses: Members may charge costs for other printing services provided by external suppliers and for speech-writing services to their Member’s Office Budget subject to certain conditions.
+- Other printing-related expenses: Members may charge costs for other printing services provided by external suppliers to their Member's Office Budget, subject to certain conditions.

-Offices: Members are provided with an equipped office within the Parliamentary Precinct in Ottawa.
+- Offices: Members are provided with an equipped office within the Parliamentary Precinct in Ottawa.
 Members may establish one or more offices in their constituencies and equip these offices.
 Members assume the custody of the office assets; however, all assets remain the property of the House of Commons.
-This category is sub-divided by the costs incurred in fiscal year 2011-2012 for each of the following:
+This category is sub-divided as follows:

 - Constituency office leases, insurance and utilities: Members may charge the cost of their office leases and liability insurance, as well as the cost of the utilities for their constituency offices, for example, hydro and gas, if not already included in the lease agreement, to their Member's Office Budget.